JGCRI/frozen-emissions/README.md

   |- /frozen-emissions
 ```

+The frozen-emissions scripts also depend on CMIP6 emissions factors and activity files.
+These files **must** be placed in the repository's `input/cmip` directory in order for the scripts to produce any output.
+They must also follow the CEDS intermediate output naming conventions:
+* Emissions factors files: `H.<species>_total_EFs_extended.csv`
+* Activity files: `H.<species>_total_activity_extended.csv`

+For example, the CMIP6 emissions factors and activity files for SO2 must be `H.SO2_total_EFs_extended.csv` and `H.SO2_total_activity_extended.csv`, respectively.

 # Producing Frozen Emissions
 ## 1. Freezing Emissions Factors & Producing Total Frozen Emissions
 `src/driver.py` contains the two functions that do the heavy lifting: `freeze_emissions()` and `calc_emissions()`.